-Then on page 22, “We know that while the alcoholic keeps away from drink, as he may do for months or years, he reacts much like other men.
-We are equally positive that once he takes ANY ALCOHOL WHATEVER into his system, something happens, both in the bodily and mental sense, which makes it virtually impossible for him to stop.”
-This includes substances that contain alcohol like mouthwash, cold remedies, some chocolates, food prepared with alcohol, etc.).
-Your body doesn’t know if you are having a drink or taking Nyquil for a cold, it only senses alcohol and begins to process it.
+Then on page 22, “We know that while the alcoholic keeps away from a drink, as he may do for months or years, he reacts much like other men.
+We are equally positive that once he takes any alcohol whatever into his system, something happens, both in the bodily and mental sense, which makes it virtually impossible for him to stop.”
+This includes substances that contain alcohol like mouthwash, cold remedies, some chocolates, food prepared with alcohol, etc. Your body doesn’t know if you are having a drink or taking Nyquil for a cold, it only senses alcohol and begins to process it.

-It also says on page xxviii that, “all the different classifications of alcoholics have ONE symptom in common: they CANNOT start drinking without developing the phenomenon of craving.
+It also says on page xxviii that, “all the different classifications of alcoholics have one symptom in common: they cannot start drinking without developing the phenomenon of craving.
 This phenomenon may be the manifestation of an allergy which differentiates these people, and sets them apart as a distinct entity.”
-Dr. William D. Silkworth, M.D. who at that time had nine years experience specializing in the treatment of alcoholics and drug addicts, wrote this in the late 1930’s.
+Dr. William D. Silkworth, M.D. who at that time had nine years of experience specializing in the treatment of alcoholics and drug addicts, wrote this in the late 1930s.
 He called it a “phenomenon of craving” because at that time there was no way to study metabolism.
 Since then, science has proven his theory as correct.

-But if you think about it, we never have to deal with ANY of this if we DON’T put alcohol into our bodies in the first place.
-So the MAIN problem of the alcoholic centers in their mind and in their spiritual condition.
-My mind tells me it’s okay to TAKE the first drink and doesn’t see that what I’m about to do is harmful (otherwise known as the obsession or powerlessness), and if I’m NOT spiritually fit I can’t STAND being sober because it’s too uncomfortable (otherwise known as unmanageability).
-Coincidentally, the Steps deal DIRECTLY and EFFECTIVELY with both.
+But if you think about it, we never have to deal with any of this if we don't put alcohol into our bodies in the first place.
+So the main problem of the alcoholic centers in their mind and in their spiritual condition.
+My mind tells me it’s okay to take the first drink and doesn’t see that what I’m about to do is harmful (otherwise known as the obsession or powerlessness), and if I’m not spiritually fit I can’t stand being sober because it’s too uncomfortable (otherwise known as unmanageability).
+Coincidentally, the 12-Steps deal directly and effectively with both.

 So that’s what it means to be an alcoholic – I can’t handle drinking and I can’t handle not drinking.